code42day/node-icalendar/README.md

 Provides iCalendar (RFC5545) parsing as well as a convenient API for generating iCalendar data.

-node-icalendar is published to npm as `icalendar`.
+This fork of node-icalendar is published to npm as `@pirxpilot/icalendar`.
 To install, run:
 ```
-npm install icalendar
+npm install @pirxpilot/icalendar
 ```